 For consolidation purposes, the financial statements of the Subsidiaries (OMWI and OLC) whose functional currency is Philippine Peso were translated to U.S. Dollars using the prevailing rate as of the reporting date for statement of financial position accounts and the weighted average rate for the reporting period for the statements of income and statements of comprehensive income accounts.
 The exchange differences arising from the translation are recognized in other comprehensive income (OCI), until disposal at which time the cumulative translation adjustment recognized in OCI is included in the statement of income.

-The consolidated financial statements provide comparative information in respect of the previous period.
+The consolidated financial statements provide comparative information in respect of the previous period, except as regards to the adoption of Philippine Financial Reporting Standards (PFRS) 9, Financial Instruments.

 Statement of Compliance